 No intellectual fencing; don’t mention a book or a dead philosopher: instead state the logic, metaphor, or poetry

 Intellectual fencing is brute force objectivity.
 Because we live in a world of abundant science and efficiency, it is an intersubjective meaning which is scarce.
 And it is primarily scarce because of a lack of communication skills to unpack and repack the cognitive shape that leads to a research question or the focal field.

-You can read more about Critical Business School here
+Our previous prompts You can read more about Critical Business School here